MirkMart/Lab_CompGeno/1_FastaFastq/README.md

 ## Exercises and usefull commands

-1. Count the total number of reads in ech file (N.B you canf find them in /home/PERSONALE/jacopo.martelossi2/Data/Reads_Ex)
+1. Count the total number of reads in ech file (N.B you can find them in /home/PERSONALE/jacopo.martelossi2/Data/Reads_Ex)

 #### IMPORTANT :
 Do NOT copy the file, get used to [SYMLINKS](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/), don't waste space with garbage!

   Tips :

-  * Files are comrpessed, use the appropriate command.
+  * Files are compressed, use the appropriate command.
   * Remember how is structured a fastq file (How many lines are presents for each sequence ?).
   * See [here](https://linuxhint.com/bash_arithmetic_operations/) for Bash Arithmetic Operations